Pedrodpj92/Predicting_DBpedia_types/README.md

 # Predicting DBpedia types

 This project contains the source code of the set of models for inferrying new types on DBpedia 3.9, exploiting its class hierarchy.
-The main script (main_predicting_DBpedia_types.R) allows to reproduce several experiments carried out.
+The main script (main_predicting_DBpedia_types.R) allows to reproduce the experiments carried out.
 Check out http://es-ta.linkeddata.es/ to explore details and download data to test experiments.

 ## Getting Started
 Clone or download the source code into your machine.
-Heed next section to find libraries and software used and how to install.
+Check next section to find libraries and software used and how to install them.

 ### Prerequisites